 The Company has focused exploration efforts on its northern Saskatchewan properties with known gold mineralization located in the La Ronge Gold Belt.
-Proceeds from the recent financing were used to incur qualifying expenditures on the Company's gold properties.
 The Company is assessing future options for the Company's Jojay, Munro Lake and Jasper gold properties.
 The Company will also continue to evaluate the potential for the acquisition of other mineral properties that fit the Company's strategic direction.